Can You Freeze Shellfish?

 Fresh frozen oysters can be kept frozen for three to six months before they expire.
 As a reminder, you should not eat a raw oyster that has been frozen and then thawed.
 Therefore, you should plan to use the frozen oysters in soups or dishes that call for them to be cooked.

-One thing to note is thawed oysters will have softer flesh due to the freezing and thawing process.
-You should not refreeze a thawed oyster as freezing and thawing it again will significantly alter the flavor and texture.
+One thing to note is that thawed oysters will have softer flesh due to the freezing and thawing process.
+You should not refreeze a thawed oyster, as freezing and thawing it again will significantly alter the flavor and texture.

 How to Freeze Live Mussels

 Mussels are an extremely versatile (and delicious) seafood.
 It’s not uncommon to freeze some leftover mussels to use in a different dish later.
 Fresh mussels can be frozen either cooked or uncooked.

 If you intend to freeze the mussels before cooking them, it is important to freeze them within a day or two to maintain freshness.
 However, before freezing live mussels, you need to clean them using the following steps:

 - Discard any mussels with cracked shells, and any mussels that are already open.
 Tap the shell before discarding.
 If it closes by itself, the mussel is still alive.

 - Give the mussels a salt bath to expel any sand or grit from inside the shell.
 Soak the mussels in a large bowl of fresh, cold water mixed with salt (½ cup kosher salt to 6 cups water for 2 pounds of mussels).

 - After 15 minutes, remove the mussels from the cold water, being careful not to agitate the bowl and risk getting the expelled sand back into the mussels.

 - Pull out any beards (fibers sticking out of the shell) by holding a mussel in one hand and pulling the beard from the hinged end with your other hand.
 The beard will usually come out easily.